ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 pom.xml
 ```

+On top of all the build steps in a normal cookbook build, an environment cookbook build will
+have an additional build steps required:

+- application build, versioning, blah
+- updating attribute file, etc

 Combining your environment cookbook with your application build will allow you to keep
 your application binaries and configuration files to be promoted and deployed together.
-This is important as you do not want these two things to diverge e.g. you might apply
+This is important as you do not want these two things to diverge e.g. applying
-the wrong version of configuration file to the wrong application in production.
+the wrong version of configuration file to the wrong version of application in production.

-To ensure their consistency,
+You would normally have your application version stored in `cookbook/attributes/default.rb`.
+Because they are kept together now in one repository,
 you can update the `cookbook/attributes/default.rb` file to point to the updated version
-declared in the pom.xml (your application will update its version on every build too).
+declared in the pom.xml (after the pom.xml version is updated of course).
-Doing this will reduce the risk of maintaining all of your environment objects manually.
+Doing this will reduce the risk of manually entering the application versions
+to be deployed in each environments.

 # Release Candidate